xenago/win-scripts/3d/README.md

 Play games and 3D media, like MVC-encoded 3D Blu-ray movies, in full-res stereo on Windows with Nvidia GPUs.

-Note: it is apparently also possible to do so with Intel iGPUs [e.g. via NUCs running Kodi](https://forum.kodi.tv/showthread.php?tid=365120) but I have not tested that since 3D Vision works for my needs.
+Note: it is apparently also possible to do so with Intel iGPUs [e.g. via NUCs running Kodi](https://forum.kodi.tv/showthread.php?tid=365120) but I have not tested that so cannot confirm which chips have this support.

 ## General Info

-Official support has ended from both Nvidia and Microsoft:
+Official support for stereo 3D has ended from both Nvidia and Microsoft:

 * The last [official consumer driver release is version `425.31`](https://nvidia.custhelp.com/app/answers/detail/a_id/4781/~/support-plan-for-3dvision-products)
    * As noted, this also includes the 3DTV Play components necessary for frame-packed output to HDMI 1.4a devices like HDTVs and projectors, so it is possible to use either the Nvidia 3D Vision kit with shutter glasses, or dedicated 3D display devices